pneyrinck/corecontrol/README.md

   }
 }
 ```
-As you can see above, Core Control provides basic OSC messaging using its software API.
-As you will see below, Core Control provides additional features with CC messaging that make it a powerful, extensible system.
+As you can see above, Core Control provides OSC messaging using its software API.
+As you will see below, Core Control provides additional features using CC messaging that make it a powerful, extensible system while also being backwards compatible with OSC messaging.

 ###### CC Protocol